globallyunique/beyond-data-mesh/beyond-data-mesh.md

 # Appendix

- TODO: decide if this material is needed and so should be completed.
+ TODO: decide if this material is needed...

 ## Full Architecture Example